-The Department of Multicultural Women’s and Gender Studies offers a post-baccalaureate Graduate Certificate, which provides opportunities to develop an understanding of Women’s and Gender Studies scholarship, including diverse theories of knowledge, power, and social transformation.
+The program in Multicultural Women’s and Gender Studies offers a post-baccalaureate Graduate Certificate, which provides opportunities to develop an understanding of Women’s and Gender Studies scholarship, including diverse theories of knowledge, power, and social transformation.
 The Graduate Certificate program is open to students enrolled in any graduate degree program at Texas Woman’s University as well as to qualified individuals seeking only the Certificate.
 For students enrolled in graduate degree programs at TWU, the Certificate provides grounding in feminist research methods and approaches to traditional academic disciplines, while strengthening credentials for college-level teaching in Women’s and Gender Studies.
 For students enrolled only in the Certificate program, the Certificate complements professional work in community agencies and institutions that seek to enhance women’s lives and promote social justice.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."